 It provides some of the best views of the city (including of Lady Liberty), is home to more than 100,000 different plants and is perfect for a romantic stroll or to get that perfect Instagram pic.

-Fun fact: On Tuesday nights, the Amateur Astronomers Association sets up telescopes along W15th and W16th streets for visitors to look up at the stars.
+Fun fact: On Tuesday nights in the summer, the Amateur Astronomers Association sets up telescopes along W15th and W16th streets for visitors to look up at the stars.
 Talk about a perfect date!

 KAYAK ON THE HUDSON RIVER